mihlenosilela/mihlenosilela.github.io/reflection.md

 ## Situation
 As part of Project Presentation 3, I was required to convert my traditional Word-based CV into a digital CV coded entirely using GitHub Flavoured Markdown.
-This was my first time creating a professional document using Markdown & I was not really farmiliar with github.
+This project introduced me to GitHub Flavoured Markdown and version control using GitHub.
+It was my first experience creating a professional document in a developer-focused environment, which initially felt challenging but rewarding at the same time.

 ## Task
 My task was to learn Markdown syntax and apply it effectively to design a